neel1996/gitconvex-ui/README.md

 ## Contribute!

 If you are interested in contributing to the project, fork the repo, submit a PR.
-Currently its just a insgle dev working on the project.
+Currently its just a single dev working on the project.
 Hopefully will get couple more on board to maintain the repo

 ### Guidelines

-Fork the repo and raise a new Pull Request to merge your branch with the 'development' branch of this repo.
+Fork the repo and raise a new Pull Request to merge your branch with the `development` branch of this repo.
 Once the review is complete, the PR will be approved and merged with `master`

 ## Project directory tree